-When you’re working with a larger team, it’s essential to prepare documents in a way so that they’re more easily accessible for quick reference.
+When you’re working with a larger team, it’s essential to prepare documents in a way that they’re more easily accessible for quick reference.
 Holding virtual meetings for every little thing is a waste of time.
 Instead, you can stay in touch via channels like Trello, Slack, or any all-in-one tool for a structured and organized workflow.

 This way, you can allow your team to create and edit spreadsheets, text files, and presentations without compromising on project management.
 Besides, you can also divide your team based on location, assignment, or department to establish separation and hierarchy.
-However, stick to one channel as too many of them could lead to a chaos of information.
+However, stick to one channel as too many of them could lead to chaos of information.

 Establish Secure Communication

 Even at an office, all formal communication takes place via e-mails, circulars, and folder exchange.
 Therefore, if you’re in charge of sensitive information, send it through secure channels with end-to-end encryption.
 Use one file-sharing platform and keep all text-based communication to a bare minimum.

 There’s no point in sharing information that’s not relevant to or does not concern all the team members.
 In short, narrow it down to one video-calling, text messages, and file-sharing platform.
 You do not want to do it all across one channel, which could lead to a crash and hinder productivity.